allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/Home.md

 **interpret**   |Interprets a natural language user query string.
 Returns annotated interpretations to enable rich search-box auto-completion experiences that anticipate what the user is typing.
 **evaluate**    |Evaluates a query expression and returns Academic Knowledge entity results.
 **calchistogram**   |Calculates a histogram of the distribution of attribute values for the academic entities returned by a query expression, such as the distribution of citations by year for a given author.
 **similarity**  | Calculates a floating point value based on 2 text inputs.
-Using the embeddings trained on our academic corpus, the similarity API will assess the similarity of not only words but concepts of the related texts in the academic context
+Using the embeddings trained on our academic corpus, the similarity API will assess the similarity of not only words but concepts of the related texts in the academic context.

 <br>